The inviscid inflow-outflow problem via analyticity: The general case

 and

 The last inequality can be verified directly.
 In fact, it admits much more leeway than \eqref{bl}--\eqref{bh}; for example, the worst possible case, namely when $n\geq r$ and $p\geq n-r$, gives

 Note also that, for brevity, we have adjusted the definition of $a$ above by replacing $n^r$ by $(n+1)^r$ and $(p+1-n)^r$ by~$(p+2-n)^r$.
 This is due to the definition of $F_{i,j}(u)$ in \eqref{def_F} above, which has no prefactor for derivatives of order less than~$r$.
-By making the adjustment we have only made the sum in \eqref{curved_01} larger, and we have also made sure that we do not divide by~$0$.
+For example, if $n=0$ then, without the adjustment, the right-hand side of \eqref{EQ78} would involve division by~$0$.
+By making the adjustment, we have used the inequality $n+1 \leq 2n$ for $n\geq 1$ (and hence ``$\lec$'' in \eqref{curved_01}).

-We now want to handle~\eqref{curved_01}.
-Recall that, in order to bound it by a product of analytic norms $\| v \|_{X(\tau )} \| w \|_{X(\tau )}$ the ``$F$ terms'' need to summed over $p$ and~$n$.
+We now handle~\eqref{curved_01}.
+Recall that, in order to bound it by a product of analytic norms $\| v \|_{X(\tau )} \| w \|_{X(\tau )}$, the terms with $F$ need to be summed over $p$ and~$n$.
 We thus need to sum in $i$ and $j$ first.
-To this end we note that
+To this end, we note that